Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Problem Scenarios

 \subsubsection{Trajectory Optimization for Refinement after the Test-time Inference}

-Similar to the one in the free-flyer scenario, the following optimization problem is solved for the trajectory refinement after the warm-start trajectory is generated:
+Similar to the free-flyer scenario, the following optimization problem is solved for the trajectory refinement after the warm-start trajectory is generated:

 where $\lambda = 0.1$ is defined as a weighting hyperparameter in the objective in Eq.~\eqref{eq:obj_feasibility}.
-Note again that the terminal waypoint is determined based on only a text command, so the terminal state constraint is defined using the one from the warm-start trajectory generated from the transformer.
-Furthermore, the waypoint passage constraint in Eq.~\eqref{eq:ocp_rpod_wyp} is not enforced in the problem, as it is assumed that well-educated waypoint knowledge is not available during the deployment.
+Note again that the terminal waypoint is determined based on only an input command, so the terminal state constraint is defined using the one from the warm-start trajectory generated from the transformer.
+Furthermore, the waypoint passage constraint in Eq.~\eqref{eq:ocp_rpod_wyp} is not enforced in the problem, as it is assumed that structured waypoint knowledge is not available during the deployment.